k8spatterns/katacoda/03-HealthProbe/intro.md

 After this scenario you know

-* how a failing _liveness probe_ will tigger Kubernetes to restart your application.
+* how a failing _liveness probe_ triggers Kubernetes to restart your application.
-* how _readiness probe_ will enable and disable the access to your service.
+* how a _readiness probe_ enables and disables the access to your service.